Connect with others who understand.

 Medium-Dose Prednisone

-Doses between 7.5 mg and 30 mg are usually considered to be a medium dose of prednisone.
+Doses between 7.5 milligrams and 30 milligrams are usually considered a medium dose of prednisone.
 You might take a medium dose of prednisone to help control a lupus flare while preventing more severe steroid side effects.

-Clinical studies have found that treating a lupus flare with a low to medium dose works at least as well as taking high doses of steroids — but with fewer side effects.
-The length of time you stay on a medium dose of prednisone can vary but might be a few weeks to several months.
+Clinical studies have found that treating a lupus flare with a low to medium dose works at least as well as taking high doses of steroids, with fewer side effects.
+The length of time you stay on a medium dose of prednisone can vary, but it might be a few weeks to several months.

 High-Dose Prednisone

-Prednisone doses over 30 mg are considered a high dose.
+Prednisone doses over 30 milligrams are considered a high dose.
 High-dose steroids can be used to reduce symptoms of a lupus flare.
-Depending on your symptoms, you may take a high prednisone dose for a few days, weeks, or months before decreasing your dose.
+Depending on your symptoms, you may take a high dose of prednisone for a few days, weeks, or months before decreasing your dose.

-If you are in the hospital, you might receive a methylprednisolone pulse dose — very high doses (up to 1,000 mg) of methylprednisolone intravenously (directly into your vein) for up to three days before starting prednisone.
+If you’re in the hospital, you might receive a methylprednisolone pulse dose.
+This involves very high doses (up to 1,000 milligrams) of methylprednisolone directly into a vein (intravenously) for up to three days before starting prednisone.
 The use of methylprednisolone pulses may allow you to take a lower dose of oral prednisone.

-If you take medium or high doses of prednisone and are planning to stop, you’ll likely have to decrease your dose gradually — known as tapering.
-When you take higher doses of prednisone for a long time, your body can stop making its own natural hormone — cortisol.
+When you stop taking medium or high doses of prednisone, you will likely need to taper (decrease your dose gradually) before you stop taking it.
+When you take higher doses of prednisone for a long time, your body can stop making cortisol, its own natural hormone.
 Tapering your prednisone dose slowly over time gives your body time to start making its own cortisol again.

 While prednisone can help improve your lupus symptoms, some people experience bothersome side effects.
 Like many medications, prednisone’s side effects are typically worse at higher doses.